ssciwr/jupyter-matlab-kernel/README.md

 You should obtain the following files/pieces of information from your institution or your MathWorks account:

 * The Matlab Installer ISO file.
-Tested version: `R2021a`
+Tested version: `R2022b`
 * Find out IP and port of your license server
 * Your license key

+You get those from Markus.

 ## Building the Image